Atheism UK’s Key Principles

 Humans have fabricated religion

-- Religious texts are flawed and as fallible as the humans who wrote them.
-They must be criticized, challenged and, where appropriate, satirized or denounced.
+- Most religious texts are flawed and as fallible as the humans who wrote them.
+They must be criticised, challenged and, where appropriate, satirised or denounced.

 - Religious organizations and communities must not receive privileges and immunities, such as tax benefits and protection from criticism or satire, which are denied to the non-religious population.